cbleslie/cbleslie.github.io/index.md

   position="Proprietor"
   start_date="Jun 2008"
   end_date="Present"
-  details="As primary freelance developer I brand, design and develop web applications and interfaces for startups around the United States.
-I manage independent contractors for the completion of large projects."
+  details="As primary freelance developer I brand, design and develop web applications and interfaces for startups and well known brands such as NFL.com."
 %}

 {% include resume-section.html